Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddTupleLoader.rst

             pass

-Edit File :file:`ServerEntryHook.py`
+Edit File :file:`LogicServiceEntryHook.py`
 ````````````````````````````````````

-Now, we need to create and destroy our :code:`admin_backend` handlers when the Server
+Now, we need to create and destroy our :code:`admin_backend` handlers when the Logic
-service starts the plugin.
+Service starts the plugin.

 If you look at :code:`self._loadedObjects`, you'll see that the :code:`stop()` method
 shuts down all objects we add to this array.
 So adding to this array serves two purposes